Clownacy/clownmdemu-libretro/README.md

 As well as a CMake script, a standard libretro Makefile is provided too.

-Be aware that this repo uses Git submodules: use `git submodule update --init` to pull in these submodules before compiling.
+Be aware that this repo uses Git submodules: use
+`git submodule update --init --recursive` to pull in these submodules before compiling.

 # Licence